jeodom17/fitness_Tracker-X/README.md

 ## Credits

 Solo project for GATech Coding Bootcamp.
-Starter good for the UI was provided. by Justin Odom
+Starter code for the UI was provided. by Justin Odom

 - [Github Page](https://github.com/jeodom17)